flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 }).$mount('#app')
 ```

-See, in the example we pass a `routes` array to the `VueRouter` constructor.
+See in the example, we pass a `routes` array to the `VueRouter` constructor.
 Each route in this array has a `path` and `component` params.

 If you pass a `name` param too, you have a **named route**.

 ## Using named routes to pass parameters to the router push and replace methods

-Remember how we used the Router object to push a new state previously?
+Remember how we used the Router object to push a new state before?

 ```js
 this.$router.push({ path: 'about' })